Experimental superposition of time directions: Results

 Having verified the ability to implement a given unitary and its transpose with a single black box simultaneously, we then realised the game discussed in the previous sections.
-Using a single photon for every round of the game, a total of one million rounds were played.
-The data for the different elements of $\mathcal{M}_+$ and $\mathcal{M}_-$ was collected sequentially to reduce the time spent rotating the waveplates.
-The game itself was played using the collected data by uniformly sampling from the two sets of unitaries (see Methods).
-The relative winning probabilities for each setting are shown in Fig.\ref{fig:barplot}, where it can be seen that our implementation exceeds the indefinite tester bound of $0.92$ for every setting, and by extension any strategy that is separable in the arrow of time.
-More specifically, the average winning probability is found to be $0.9945$, with the best and worst case probabilities being $0.9993$ and, $0.9860$ respectively.
+First, two-photon coincidence events for the different elements of $\mathcal{M}_+$ and $\mathcal{M}_-$ were collected sequentially to reduce the time spent rotating the waveplates.
+Second, the game itself was played using the collected data.
+In each round the referee uniformly randomly selects a pair of channels, and the player outputs an answer, `$+$' or `$-$', given by a unique two-photon event from the corresponding measurement set.
+Figure~\ref{fig:barplot} shows the relative frequencies $f^{\mathrm{rel}}_{\pm,k} = N^{\pm}_k/N_k$, where $N^{\pm}_k$ is the number of times the player output the answer `$\pm$' when the channels $(U_k,V_k)$ were picked, and $N_k$ is the total number of times these channels were selected by the referee.
+It can be seen that the player outputs the correct answer with a relative frequency higher than the indefinite tester bound of $0.92$ for every setting, and by extension any strategy that is separable in its time direction.
+More specifically, the average winning frequency is found to be $0.9945$, with the best and worst case frequencies being $0.9993$ and $0.9860$, respectively.

 The formulation of the indefinite-time-direction witness as a game with only two outcomes, win or lose, allows for a straightforward statistical interpretation of the results.
-Since we have an upper bound on the probability of success for an indefinite tester, we can calculate the probability $P$ of such a player having obtained $v$ or more victories in $N$ rounds:
+Since we have an upper bound $p_\text{i.c.}\leq \frac{92}{100}$ on the probability of success for an indefinite tester , we can calculate the probability $P$ of such a player having obtained $v$ or more victories in $N$ rounds:

 This probability is exactly the $P$-value for the experimentally implemented process not being indefinite in its time direction.
 Out of the $N=10^6$ rounds played in the experiment, $v=994,512$ were won by successfully identifying the correct set, while $5,488$ rounds were lost.
-Using a Chernoff bound tailored for the binomial distribution, we can provide an upper bound on the $P$-value, given by:
+Using a Chernoff bound tailored for the binomial distribution, we can provide an upper bound on the $P$-value, given by

-where $\exp$ is the exponential function and:
+where $\exp$ is the exponential function and